[email protected]

 How we support children transferring to school

-The pre-school has excellent links to local schools; notably to Pensilva school where the staff work closely together to ensure a smooth transition into primary school.
-Children are encouraged to try school meals at pre-school which are provided by the primary school to help prepare children for this at primary school.
-Throughout the year all the children use the main school hall for gym activities, and this helps them to familiarise themselves with the school and manage the difference in scale and acoustics within the primary school.
+Throughout the year we have access to the main school hall for gym activities, and this helps them to familiarise themselves with the school and manage the difference in scale and acoustics within the primary school.